harmony-one/x/progress/theo-fandrich.md

 2023-11-15 Wed: We have released version 1.1115.18 (versioning: 1.MDD.HH).
 Testing of in-App Purchase (IAP) functionality is underway and should be submitted to App Store Approval by Friday 3pm.
 We expect to have 40+ daily active users by Sunday morning.
+Yesterday, we had only 8 users, but this was because we had some complications with key security.

 2023-11-14 Tue: Built version 0.9.20.
 Since launch 5 days ago, we have accumulated 183 downloads with a conversion rate of 15%+ of Product Page Views.
 68% of our downloads have been from organic App Store Search.
 Today's active daily users were only 10, we will strategize to increase retention.